Cohen, et al. v. Subaru of America, Inc., et al.

 Email: jcecchi@carellabyrne.com

-Class Counsel will also ask the Court for service awards to each of the Class Representatives, in the amount of either $2,500 or $3,750 each.
+Class Counsel also asked the Court for service awards to each of the Class Representatives, in the amount of either $2,500 or $3,750 each.

-The Court must approve the request for Attorneys’ Fees, Costs, and Expenses and the request for Class Representative service awards.
-Class Counsel will file the motion for Attorneys’ Fees, Costs, and Expenses and the request for Class Representative service awards with the Court, which will then be posted on the Important Documents page.
-Any award for Attorneys’ Fees, Costs and Expenses, and any service awards to Class Representatives, will be paid separately by Defendants and will not reduce any benefits available to Class Members under the Settlement.
-You won’t have to pay these Fees and Expenses.
+The Court approved the request for Attorneys’ Fees, Costs, and Expenses and the request for Class Representative service awards.
+This order is posted on the Important Documents page.
+Awards for Attorneys’ Fees, Costs, and Expenses, and service awards to Class Representatives, will be paid separately by Defendants and will not reduce any benefits available to Class Members under the Settlement.
+You won’t have to pay these fees and expenses.

 • The deadline to object to the Settlement passed on October 29, 2024